3 Essential Oils to Balance Brain Hormones

 3. Toxins

-Fortunately, essential oils blends are ideally suited to help balance and heal regions of the brain, like the hypothalamus, as their unique chemistry allows them to both easily cross the blood brain barrier and permeate the cells of your brain tissue.
+Fortunately, essential oil blends are ideally suited to help balance and heal regions of the brain, such as the hypothalamus, as their unique chemistry allows them to easily cross the blood-brain barrier and permeate the cells of the brain tissue.
 Read More about How to Heal the Brain with Essential Oils HERE.

 1. Trauma

 Traumatic brain injuries (TBIs) can affect the production levels of hormones that originate in the brain.
-Research notes that hypothalamic dysfunction is very common following a moderate to severe TBI.
+Research notes that hypothalamic dysfunction is widespread following a moderate to severe TBI.
 One study found that lesions to the hypothalamus were common after TBI, occurring in 42% of fatal brain injuries.

 How does a TBI injure your hypothalamus?
-Keep in mind that the brain has the consistency of Jell-O and forward/backward movement against skull or rotating across ridges inside skull can cause bruising or tearing of blood vessels.
+Keep in mind that the brain has the consistency of Jell-O, and forward or backward movement against the skull, or rotation across ridges inside the skull, can cause bruising or tearing of blood vessels.
 Nerve fibers are often stretched or severed.
-In the case of your hypothalamus, damage often occurs after a TBI from swelling, hemorrhaging and structural damage to lesions of the hypothalamic-pituitary stalk.
+In the case of the hypothalamus, damage usually occurs after a TBI due to swelling, hemorrhaging, and structural damage to lesions of the hypothalamic-pituitary stalk.

-Essential oils like Parasympathetic™ and Hypothalamus™ can help the brain heal after a TBI.
+Essential oils like Parasympathetic® and Hypothalamus™ can help the brain heal after a TBI.
 Read More about Essential Oils for Traumatic Brain Injuries HERE.

 2. Stress

-Your Hypothalamus oversees your body’s stress response, triggering your Hypothalamus-Pituitary-Adrenal stress response, known as the HPA axis.
-In response to external or internal stimuli, your hypothalamus sends a hormone to your pituitary gland which then sends anessential oils for brain hormones, girl head x-rayother hormone to your adrenal glands signaling your adrenals to release the hormones cortisol and epinephrine to meet the demands of the stress.
+Your Hypothalamus oversees your body’s stress response, triggering your hypothalamic-pituitary-adrenal stress response, known as the HPA axis.
+In response to external or internal stimuli, your hypothalamus releases a hormone that signals your pituitary gland to release another hormone, which in turn signals your adrenal glands to release the hormones cortisol and epinephrine, thereby meeting the demands of stress.

 Your hypothalamus knows the right amount of hormones to release by monitoring your organs.
-When the hypothalamus gets the signal that the right volume of cortisol has been released, it sends the signal to stop releasing additional cortisol.
+When the hypothalamus receives the signal that the correct amount of cortisol has been released, it sends a signal to stop releasing additional cortisol.

-Chronic and prolonged stress can compromise the ability of your hypothalamus to receive clear signals – think of a poor cell phone connection – which then compromises it ability to send out the appropriate responding hormonal signals.
+Chronic and prolonged stress can compromise the hypothalamus’s ability to receive clear signals, much like a poor cell phone connection, which then hinders its ability to send out the appropriate hormonal responses.
 For example, if your hypothalamus is not receiving clear signals that sufficient levels of cortisol have been reached, it can throw off the signals sent to your adrenals, causing them to continue releasing excessive cortisol.
-When looking to repair exhausted adrenals, it is important to balance both the adrenals and the upstream hypothalamus.
+When looking to repair exhausted adrenals, it is essential to balance both the adrenals and the upstream hypothalamus.

-To help return the hypothalamus to the balance, apply 1 drop of Hypothalamus™ to the forehead right above the third eye (right above the nose between eyebrows and hairline) up to 6 times daily.
+To help return the hypothalamus to balance, apply one drop of Hypothalamus™ to the forehead right above the third eye (right above the nose between eyebrows and hairline) up to 6 times daily.

 3. Toxins

-Your hypothalamus is the control center for your endocrine system, a network of glands and organs that produce, store, and secrete hormones that help regulate your body’s health.
+Your hypothalamus serves as the control center for your endocrine system, a network of glands and organs that produce, store, and secrete hormones to help regulate your body’s health.

 Toxins known as Endocrine Disrupting Chemicals (EDCs) can act like “hormone mimics” and interfere with your endocrine system and the way the body’s hormones work.
-In fact, considerable numbers of studies have revealed effects of EDCs on the hypothalamus.
+Numerous studies have revealed effects of EDCs on the hypothalamus.

 For example, some EDCs trick your body into thinking that they are hormones, while other EDCs block natural hormones from doing their job.
-Still other EDCs can increase or decrease the levels of hormones in our blood by affecting how they are made, broken down, or stored in our body.
-Finally, other EDCs can change how sensitive our bodies are to different hormones.
+Still, other EDCs can increase or decrease the levels of hormones in our blood by affecting how they are produced, metabolized, or stored in our bodies.
+Finally, other EDCs can alter our bodies’ sensitivity to various hormones.

-You can be exposed to EDCs through the air you breathe, the food you eat, the water you drink and the personal care products you use as EDCs can enter the body through the skin.
-For example, industrial chemicals and pesticides can leach into soil and groundwater, and make their way into the food chain by building up in plants, fish and animals.
-Similarly, some consumer products contain EDCs or are packaged in containers which can leach EDCs, such as household chemicals, fabrics treated with flame retardants, cosmetics, lotions, products with fragrance, and anti-bacterial soaps
+You can be exposed to EDCs through the air you breathe, the food you eat, the water you drink, and the personal care products you use, as EDCs can enter the body through the skin.
+For example, industrial chemicals and pesticides can leach into soil and groundwater, and then make their way into the food chain by accumulating in plants, fish, and animals.
+Similarly, some consumer products contain EDCs or are packaged in containers that can leach EDCs, such as household chemicals, fabrics treated with flame retardants, cosmetics, lotions, products with fragrances, and antibacterial soaps.

-Essential oils like Lymph™ and Parasympathetic™ can help you detoxify EDCs in the brain.
+Essential oils like Lymph™ and Parasympathetic® can help you detoxify EDCs in the brain.
 Read More about Detoxifying the Brain with Essential Oils HERE.

-It is also important to insure that once mobilized, these toxins can leave the body.
+It is also essential to ensure that, once mobilized, these toxins can be effectively eliminated from the body.
 Read More about opening drainage pathways with Essential Oils HERE.

-Binders are also critical to ensuring that EDCs leave the body.
+Binders are also crucial in ensuring that EDCs are eliminated from the body.
 Binders are substances that ‘bind’ to toxins to help move them out of the body.
-They work by attracting or trapping toxins to prevent them from re-circulating and ensure that they are transported out of your body.
+They work by attracting or trapping toxins to prevent them from recirculating and ensure that they are transported out of your body.
 Read More about Binders HERE.

 Your liver also helps to regulate the balance of hormones in your body, by both producing the cholesterol, the precursor necessary for the creation of hormones, and breaking down and removing excess hormones from your body.
 Your liver helps to transform and eliminate excess of hormones, including sex hormones, thyroid hormones, cortisone and other adrenal hormones from the body.
 Your liver functions in your body in much the same way a pool filter functions in a pool.
 Just as a pool filter cleans a pool by catching the dead leaves, dirt and insects, the liver detoxifies your body from harmful toxins and excess hormones.